DreamWalkerXZ/Actions-OpenWrt-K2P/README.md

 The build process will be triggered when:

-- It's 8:00 on Friday
+- It's 12:00 PM on Friday (Using China Standard Time)
-- A new push was made to the master branch
+- A new push was made to the master branch\'s '.config' file
 - A new release was published

 When the build is complete, click the Artifacts button in the upper right corner of the Actions page to download the binaries.